bioinformatics-policlinicogemelli/Varan/README.md

 ```
 python varan.py -i <path_to_sample_file> -o <path_output_folder> -c <type_of_cancer> -m
 ```
-* <ins>use and selct option filter -f </ins>: Launch this command to specify the type of filter that use.For filtering, depending on the options we select, there are various paths that will be followed, always starting with a VCF file.
+* <ins>use and select option filter -f </ins>: Launch this command to specify the type of filter that use.For filtering, depending on the options we select, there are various paths that will be followed, always starting with a VCF file.
 The VEP tool will create the MAF.
 At this point, we will have:

 <p align="justify"> After the creation of the MAF, there will be a folder containing the MAF annotated only by VEP, and the creation of an additional filtered folder called MAF_Filtered (create if use -f option).
 ```